 When wildfire smoke reaches your doorstep, it’s important to be prepared.
 Climate change is making smoke events more frequent and severe, exposing more people to harmful air pollution.
 The wildfires raging across the western United States this year are another reminder of how important it is to know what to do when a smoke event hits.
 And as we saw last summer when smoke from wildfires in Canada darkened skies in many parts of the East and Midwest, smoke can travel thousands of miles and bring hazardous air quality to communities far from the source.

 Smoke from wildfires can be harmful to everyone’s health.
-Fine particles, also known as ‘soot,’ can travel deep into the lungs and the bloodstream, causing a range of adverse health impacts from respiratory and cardiovascular harm to adverse birth outcomes and even early death.
+Fine particles, also known as ‘soot,’ can travel deep into the lungs, cross into the bloodstream, causing a range of adverse health impacts from respiratory and cardiovascular harm to adverse birth outcomes and even early death.
 Two of the most important steps people can take to protect their health during a wildfire smoke event are to stay indoors and protect the air inside their home.
 This means keeping doors, windows and fireplace dampers shut and circulating clean air through air conditioners and air cleaners.

-Air cleaners with HEPA filters are effective at clearing out wildfire smoke particles and creating cleaner indoor air during wildfire smoke events.
+Air cleaners with HEPA filters are effective at reducing wildfire smoke particles and creating cleaner indoor air during wildfire smoke events.
 Air cleaners can be especially useful for households with people more vulnerable to the health effects of smoke exposure, including children, people over the age of 65, pregnant individuals, outdoor workers, and people with asthma, COPD or other lung diseases, chronic heart disease, or diabetes.
 When it comes to choosing a safe and effective air cleaner for your home, it can be hard to know where to start.

 Tips for Choosing a Safe & Effective Air Cleaner